psalire/Distributed-Hash-Cracker/README.md

 ## About

+(WIP)
-Dividdes and distributes a search space among clients to brute force crack hashes.
+Divides and distributes a search space among clients to brute force crack hashes.

 ## Dependencies